 Disclosure: This post contains affiliate links.

 Every once in awhile, I like to reflect on certain undergarments I wish I’d purchased.
-There’s so much new lingerie coming out all the time that unless you have an unlimited budget, some of it is bound to slip through your fingers.
+There’s so much new lingerie coming out all the time that, unless you have an unlimited budget, some of it is bound to slip through your fingers.
 Most of what I miss out on, I’m okay with.
-But every once in awhile, I find myself looking wistfully at Pinterest or Google Image Search and wishing I’d done things differently.
+But every so often, I find myself looking wistfully at Pinterest or Google Image Search and wishing I’d done things differently.
 Here are the five most recent pieces I should have bought.

 Ari Dein ‘Song Dynasty’ Chemise